koodo-reader/koodo-reader/README.md

 Save your data to **Dropbox** or **Webdav**

-Customize the source folder and synchronize multiple devices using your favourite cloud drive
+Customize the source folder and synchronize multiple devices using OneDrive, iCloud, Dropbox, etc.

 Single-column, two-column, or continuous scrolling layouts